Sacubitril/valsartan: Economics

+In 2023, the Institute for Clinical and Economic Review (ICER) identified Entresto (sacubitril/valsartan) as one of five high-expenditure drugs that experienced significant net price increases without new clinical evidence to justify the hikes.
+Specifically, Entresto's wholesale acquisition cost rose by 7%, leading to an additional $72 million in costs to U.S. payers.

 Research

 The PARADIGM-HF trial (in which Milton Packer was one of the principal investigators) compared treatment with sacubitril/valsartan to treatment with enalapril.
 People with heart failure and reduced LVEF (10,513) were sequentially treated on a short-term basis with enalapril and then with sacubitril/valsartan.
 Those that were able to tolerate both regimens (8442, 80%) were randomly assigned to long-term treatment with either enalapril or sacubitril/valsartan.
 Participants were mainly white (66%), male (78%), middle aged (median 63.8 +/- 11 years) with NYHA stage II (71.6%) or stage III (23.1%) heart failure.

 The trial was stopped early after a prespecified interim analysis revealed a reduction in the primary endpoint of cardiovascular death or heart failure in the sacubitril/valsartan group relative to those treated with enalapril.
 Taken individually, the reductions in cardiovascular death and heart failure hospitalizations retained statistical significance.
 Relative to enalapril, sacubitril/valsartan provided reductions in: